Skip to main content

 100%

-Placement rate from self-reported data of employment in field of study up to one year post graduation.
+Placement rate is self-reported data of graduates available for work in field of study up to one year post graduation.
 Wage data is from Minnesota Dept. of Employment and Economic Development (DEED).
+SCTCC Consumer Information.

 From Degree to Career